Mechanised agriculture: Harvesting

 As of 2014, prototype chili pepper harvesters are being tested by New Mexico State University.
 The New Mexico green chile crop is currently hand-picked entirely by field workers as chili pods tend to bruise easily.
 The first commercial application commenced in 2015.
 The equipment is expected to increase yield per acre and help to offset a sharp decline in acreage planted due to the lack of available labour and drought conditions.

 As of 2010, approximately 10% of the processing orange acreage in Florida is harvested mechanically, mainly with citrus canopy shaker machines.
 Mechanization has progressed slowly due to the uncertainty of future economic benefits due to competition from Brazil and the transitory damage to orange trees when they are harvested.

-There has been an ongoing transition to mechanical harvesting of cling peaches (mostly used in canning) where the cost of labor is 70 percent of a grower's direct costs.
-In 2016, 12 percent of the cling peach tonnage from Yuba County and Sutter County in California will be mechanically harvested.
+There has been an ongoing transition to mechanical harvesting of cling peaches (mostly used in canning) where the cost of labour is 70 per cent of a grower's direct costs.
+In 2016, 12 per cent of the cling peach tonnage from Yuba County and Sutter County in California will be mechanically harvested.
 Fresh peaches destined for direct customer sales must still be hand-picked.

 As of 2007, mechanised harvesting of raisins is at 45%; however the rate has slowed due to high raisin demand and prices making the conversion away from hand labour less urgent.
 A new strain of grape developed by the USDA that drys on the vine and is easily harvested mechanically is expected to reduce the demand for labour.

 Strawberries are a high cost-high value crop with the economics supporting mechanisation.
 In 2005, picking and hauling costs were estimated at $594 per ton or 51% of the total grower cost.
 However, the delicate nature of fruit make it an unlikely candidate for mechanisation in the near future.
 A strawberry harvester developed by Shibuya Seiki and unveiled in Japan in 2013 is able to pick a strawberry every eight seconds.
 The robot identifies which strawberries are ready to pick by using three separate cameras and then once identified as ready, a mechanised arm snips the fruit free and gently places it in a basket.
 The robot moves on rails between the rows of strawberries which are generally contained within elevated greenhouses.
 The machine costs 5 million yen.
 A new strawberry harvester made by Agrobot that will harvest strawberries on raised, hydroponic beds using 60 robotic arms is expected to be released in 2016.